hfactor/hfactor.github.io/_posts/2023-01-31-Digital-Garden.md

 ## Folderless, idea first

 Although I utilize folders, the main purpose is to publish content to GitHub/Jekyll.
-The notes I create are not categorized according to specific topics or subjects; instead, they follow a flat hierarchy that allows for the development of graph-structured notes, as opposed to the tree format typically found in textbooks.
+The notes I create are not categorized according to specific categorys or subjects; instead, they follow a flat hierarchy that allows for the development of graph-structured notes, as opposed to the tree format typically found in textbooks.

 I use Jekyll tags in frontmatter for categorization.
-Another popular method is generating index pages for all topics and linking them to all related notes.
+Another popular method is generating index pages for all categorys and linking them to all related notes.
 This is helpful for sequential note-taking as these notes can later act as an [Index/Map of Concepts](https://www.youtube.com/watch?v=7GqQKCT0PZ4).

 ## Alternatives